-Saint Paul’s House of Formation (SPHF) equips missional leaders with a solid-grounding in scripture, theology, liturgy and sacramental life.
-The holistic approach is tailored to those committed to raising up and growing new congregations and integrating them into the faith, life, and worship of the historic Church in the context of the Anglican Communion.
+Saint Paul’s House of Formation (SPHF) equips missional leaders with a solid-grounding in scripture, theology, liturgy, and patristics.
+This holistic approach is tailored to those committed to raising up and growing new congregations and integrating them into the faith, life, and worship of the historic church in the context of the Anglican Communion.

 TRAINING FOR YOUR MIND

-Scripture, Theology, Sacramental Life, & Liturgy—for leaders on mission.
+Scripture, Theology, Liturgy, & Patristics—for leaders on mission.

 Saint Paul’s House of Formation is offered by the Greenhouse Movement, and is intended to equip missional leaders serving throughout the church.
 Ordained, full-time, lay-leader, or bi-vocational ministry—all are welcome.